Sustainability & Resiliency

 The USWR emphasizes the use of retention-based Stormwater Management Practices (SMP) like bioretention, rain gardens, and permeable pavements to effectively manage stormwater on-site.
 DOT and DEP are utilizing Precast Porous Concrete Panels in the curb lane and the City continues to pilot other permeable treatments.

-See Stormwater Management Practices in the Landscape Chapter.
+Review Stormwater Management Practices

 For more information and guidance, consult the NYC Stormwater Manual, which provides technical guidance for developers, designers, and engineers working with DEP on stormwater permitting.